 Resetting and unlocking the password

 Another simple and common task that takes up time and resources from the IT department or support team (ITOps): reset a password or unlock an account after failed login attempts.
 Now RPA robots can do this at 100% by checking the user’s details, performing the required validations according to predefined business rules, then resetting the password or unlocking the account.
 The work of the robots considerably reduces the waiting time for users and allows the ITOps team to allocate its time to more important tasks.

 Once again, there is on the market a wide range of more or less sophisticated solutions for local or remote backups and, more rarely, for restoring data in a clean way if necessary.
 The presence of different access logics on sometimes heterogeneous systems makes the use of automatic backups software extremely complex and many technicians spend several hours a week performing manual backups on servers.
 A robot is able to clone this repetitive work to perfection and avoid all distraction errors.

 The use of new tools

-The provision of tools with advanced functionalities, whether internally to employees or externally to customers, necessarily requires training that is often disproportionate in terms of effort compared to the use that will be made of the new system.
+tools with advanced functionalities, whether internally to employees or externally to customers, necessarily requires training that is often disproportionate in terms of effort compared to the use that will be made of the new system.
 Indeed, very often, only a few features of the tool are used while the vast majority of the application remains untouched, and completely forgotten.
 The use of RPA-type robots in such a context improves productivity, as the new tool will be “hidden” behind a simplified web interface and robots will be left to interact with the complex functionalities of the new system.
 Less training and less risk of errors, the company is a winner.